tfgg/yournextmep/_candidates/eu2014/bnp/lady-dorothy-brooke.md

 person: lady-dorothy-brooke
 region: north-east
 party: bnp
-title: North East - British National Party - Lady Dorothy Brooke
+title: Lady Dorothy Brooke is running for MEP in North East for the British National Party
 incumbent: false
 ---